skybert/skybert-net/src/unix/git/git.md

 date:    2012-10-07
 category: git

+## Deleting a (remote) branch

+The first command deletes the branch locally and the second "pushes" the delete to the reomote server.

+    $ git branch -D <branch name>
+    $ git push origin --delete <branch name>

 ## Set up your own a git repository on your server

 This is how you set up your own git repository on Unix/Linux